deadlyvipers/dojo_rules/introduction.md

-I am MD and this is a tutorial course
+Hi I am MD and I like to code
+My Favorite Code School path is IOS